 🔪 Instructions

-STEP 3: Stir in 1 tablespoon of toasted sesame oil.
-Store in a sterilized jar or airtight container in the fridge for up to 3 months.
+STEP 4: Finally, stir in 1 tablespoon of toasted sesame oil.
+Use it immediately, or store it in a sterilized jar or airtight container in the fridge for up to 3 months.

 🍽 Serving suggestions